-Located in the northeastern province of Isan, Kohn Kaen is an important hub for the region.
+Located in the northeastern province of Isan, Khon Kaen is an important hub for the region.
 What it lacks in obvious big-name attractions, it more than makes up for with a collection of pretty pagodas, temples, museums and parks.
 A youthful student population adds a dash of dynamism, while its markets offer superb local silk products and fiery Isan food.

 A fleet of Songthaews (converted pick-up trucks that function as buses) will carry you all around the city for budget-friendly fares.
 Otherwise, use the plentiful Tuk-tuks and taxis.
 Be sure to negotiate a rate for your destination before you set off.